ssfinney/Honeypot-Analyzer/README.md

                 --user <user name> What's your username on our website?

                 --log <logfile name>
-                         The path for the log file
+                         The path to the log file.

                 --update <True or False>
-                          Is this update
+                          Is this file an update of one previously parsed?
+Default: False.

                 --static <True or False>
+                          Is this a static file, or one that is being updated by HoneyD constantly?
+Default: True.

+This file will *not* be run by the end user.
+Instead, it will be called by the two other components of the program, which are described below.

+#### Log monitor
+***Stephen, this is the RSync section***

+### Web Application

 **Dependencies:**
 - Python 3